vmware-tanzu/secrets-manager/docs/_pages/0190-overview.md

 purposes.

-To use **minikube**, as your cluster, make sure you have [**Docker**][docker] up and running first—while there are other ways, using Minikube’s Docker driver is the fastest and painless way to get started.
+To use **minikube**, as your cluster, make sure you have [**Docker**][docker] up and running first--while there are other ways, using Minikube's Docker driver is the fastest and painless way to get started.

 Once you have **Docker** up and running, execute the following script to install **minikube**.
 Note that you will also need [`git`][git] and [`make`][make]